 Fin Donnelly raised his hand then.
 He had quickly become the clown of the group and had gained much affection from even Tong, whose sense of humour was legendary.
 It was the end of another hard day, and the young cadet wanted to know how much rest they would get before this training began. hopefully they would at least get a good night's sleep before they started.

 ‘Not that I’m complaining Master, and don't get me wrong, the early wake up calls with the ice water can be quite refreshing.
 But when do we begin this new training?’

 The others including Tong laughed.
 Only Defoe knelt without expression.
 He rarely showed any emotion actually.
 With his pale skin and perfectly cropped hair, he could quite have easily been one of the many statues around the academy.

 ‘Do not fear young Donnelly, you will not be woken tomorrow with the usual bucket of ice water.’

 Everyone looked relieved.
 Even the deadpan Defoe seemed grateful of this fortunate turn.
 Unfortunately that was the good news.

 ‘After all you will not require a wake up call in the morning.
 Your sequence training begins now.’

 After a long day of sparring and other exercise they were all nearly spent.
 Now though, to everyone dismay, they would have to work.
 It would be a long night.
 It would be the first of many such nights.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, JohnKennethMartinWrite a Review